How It Works

 - The JWT is delivered to the browser via WebSocket — the user is logged in

-The user can toggle individual scopes on or off before approving.
-The granted scopes are cryptographically bound to the ECDSA signature — the server cannot inflate them after the user’s biometric approval.
+As shown in the animation’s consent step, the user can toggle individual scopes on or off before approving.
+The service only receives the claims the user chose to share — the granted scopes are cryptographically bound to the ECDSA signature, so the server cannot inflate them after the user’s biometric approval.

 Why It’s Secure